Bolstering Diversity in School Reading Lists

 Our Approach to Diversity, Equity & Inclusion

-As Penguin Random House, we hold a collective belief that diverse voices need to be elevated and heard.
-Externally, we are committed to using our platform to amplify an even broader range of voices.
-Internally, we are working to build an equitable, inclusive, and psychologically safe work environment for all employees.
+As Penguin Random House, we hold a collective belief that a diverse range of voices need to be elevated and heard.
+Externally, we are committed to using our platform to amplify an even broader range of voices aligning even further with our mission to “create books for everyone.”
+Internally, we are working to build an inclusive and psychologically safe work environment for all employees.

-Leadership Investment in DE&I: Effective leadership is at the core of systemic change and we are investing in that change through unconscious bias, antiracism, and inclusivity training.
-We hold leaders accountable for implementing our s DE&I vision, setting goals, achieving results, and being role models.
+Leadership Investment: Effective leadership is at the core of systemic change.
+We hold leaders accountable for implementing PRH’s DEI vision, setting goals, achieving results, and being role models.

-Career Growth: Diversity, equity and inclusion is crucial to the development of all employees to ensure they are prepared, supported, and well-situated in how to advocate for their career paths.
-We integrate DE&I into talent development, performance management, advancement, and retention efforts.
+Professional Development: We are committed to supporting the development of all employees to ensure they are well prepared to advocate for themselves as they progress on their career paths.
+We aim to integrate DEI principles into talent development and retention efforts.

-Psychological Safety and Belonging: We seek to create a more psychologically safe, inclusive environment that allows employees to bring their full selves to work and voice their ideas and opinions openly.
+Psychological Safety & Belonging: We seek to create a more psychologically safe, inclusive environment that allows employees to bring their full selves to work and voice their ideas and opinions openly.

-Content & Marketplace: We are committed to increasing the number of books we publish, promote, and sell by people of color with the ultimate goal of publishing books that reflect the world we live in.
+Content & Marketplace: We strive to demonstrate a measurable companywide increase in content we’re acquiring, publishing, and promoting from the widest range of contributors with the ultimate goal of publishing books that reflect the world we live in.

 While these pillars have advanced our progress in establishing more inclusive business practices, there is still much more important work to do.
-Together with our Diversity, Equity & Inclusion Councils, Employee Resource Groups, and leadership teams, we will continue our ongoing and evolving plan for action to achieve our aspiration of creating a more equitable company and publishing community.
+Together with our Diversity, Equity & Inclusion Councils, Employee Resource Groups, and leadership teams, we will continue our ongoing and evolving plan for action to achieve our aspiration of creating an inclusive corporate environment and publishing community.

 Black Lives Matter